aws-greengrass/aws-greengrass-lite/spec/libraries/ggconfiglib.md

 1. [ggconfiglib-1] The configuration library can retrieve values assigned to keys
-   - [ggconfiglib-1.1] The library will return GGCONFLIB_EFAILURE when the
+   - [ggconfiglib-1.1] The library will return GGL_ERR_FAILURE when the
      requested key is not found.
-   - [ggconfiglib-1.2] The library will return GGCONFLIB_EFAILURE when the
+   - [ggconfiglib-1.2] The library will return GGL_ERR_FAILURE when the
      requested keypath is invalid.
-   - [ggconfiglib-1.3] The library will return GGCONFLIB_EFAILURE when the
+   - [ggconfiglib-1.3] The library will return GGL_ERR_FAILURE when the
      requested component is not found.
-   - [ggconfiglib-1.4] The library will return GGCONFLIB_EOK and the requested value string when the key is found.
+   - [ggconfiglib-1.4] The library will return GGL_ERR_OK and the requested value string when the key is found.
 2. [ggconfiglib-2] The library can insert new key/value pairs
    - [ggconfiglib-2.1] The library will create the entire path as needed to place the new key-value pair.
-   - [ggconfiglib-2.2] The library will return GGCONFLIB_EFAILURE when the
+   - [ggconfiglib-2.2] The library will return GGL_ERR_FAILURE when the
      requested component is not found.
-   - [ggconfiglib-2.3] The library will return GGCONFLIB_EFAILURE if the new key is a duplicate.
+   - [ggconfiglib-2.3] The library will return GGL_ERR_FAILURE if the new key is a duplicate.
-   - [ggconfiglib-2.4] The library will return GGCONFLIB_EFAILURE when the new value is created.
+   - [ggconfiglib-2.4] The library will return GGL_ERR_FAILURE when the new value is created.
 3. [ggconfiglib-3] The library can modify existing key/value pairs
-   - [ggconfiglib-3.1] The library will return GGCONFLIB_EFAILURE when the
+   - [ggconfiglib-3.1] The library will return GGL_ERR_FAILURE when the
      requested key is not found.
-   - [ggconfiglib-3.2] The library will return GGCONFLIB_EFAILURE when the
+   - [ggconfiglib-3.2] The library will return GGL_ERR_FAILURE when the
      requested keypath is invalid.
-   - [ggconfiglib-3.3] The library will return GGCONFLIB_EFAILURE when the
+   - [ggconfiglib-3.3] The library will return GGL_ERR_FAILURE when the
      requested component is not found.
-   - [ggconfiglib-3.4] The library will return GGCONFLIB_EOK when the existing value is updated.
+   - [ggconfiglib-3.4] The library will return GGL_ERR_OK when the existing value is updated.
 4. [ggconfiglib-4] The library can add components to the configuration
-   - [ggconfiglib-4.1] The library will return GGCONFLIB_EFAILURE if the
+   - [ggconfiglib-4.1] The library will return GGL_ERR_FAILURE if the
      component is already in the list.
-   - [ggconfiglib-4.2] The library will return GGCONFLIB_EOK when the new component is added.
+   - [ggconfiglib-4.2] The library will return GGL_ERR_OK when the new component is added.
 5. [ggconfiglib-5] The library can delete components from the configuration
-   - [ggconfiglib-5.1] The library will return GGCONFLIB_EFAILURE when the
+   - [ggconfiglib-5.1] The library will return GGL_ERR_FAILURE when the
      requested component is not found.
-   - [ggconfiglib-5.2] The library will return GGCONFLIB_EOK when the component is deleted.
+   - [ggconfiglib-5.2] The library will return GGL_ERR_OK when the component is deleted.
 6. [ggconfiglib-6] The library can call callbacks when key values change.
-   - [ggconfiglib-6.1] The library will return GGCONFLIB_EFAILURE if the
+   - [ggconfiglib-6.1] The library will return GGL_ERR_FAILURE if the
      requested subscription key is not found.
-   - [ggconfiglib-6.2] The library will return GGCONFLIB_EFAILURE when the
+   - [ggconfiglib-6.2] The library will return GGL_ERR_FAILURE when the
      requested keypath is invalid.
-   - [ggconfiglib-6.3] The library will return GGCONFLIB_EFAILURE when the
+   - [ggconfiglib-6.3] The library will return GGL_ERR_FAILURE when the
      requested component is not found.
-   - [ggconfiglib-6.4] The library will return GGCONFLIB_EOK when the
+   - [ggconfiglib-6.4] The library will return GGL_ERR_OK when the
      subscription callback is installed.
    - [ggconfiglib-6.5] The library will accept a NULL callback reference to disable notifications.